 Microsoft provides Office client apps for Windows, macOS, iOS, and Android, and its web-based apps work across browsers.

 Office 365 business subscriptions range from $5 per user per month for the most basic version, Office 365 Business Essentials, to $35 per user per month for Office 365 E5, the most feature-packed version enterprises.
 You may read a head-to-head comparison with G Suite here.

 Other office suite tools you can use: Zoho.

 Employee time tracking software allows your team to track work hours spent on every single project and task.
 As a project manager, you can see exactly which member is productive and stay focused and which one needs help.

-You should discuss with your teammates about privacy matters of these tools (you can configure them to take screenshots at given intervals, to track visited websites, etc.).
+It would help if you discussed these tools with your teammates about privacy matters (you can configure them to take screenshots at given intervals, track visited websites, etc.).